FIN392/Raspberry/My_Raspberry_installation/README.md

 ![Logo](https://github.com/FIN392/Raspberry/raw/main/images/Raspberry-Logo.png)

-# My Raspberry installation:<br>How I install my Raspberry Pi?
+# My personal Raspberry Pi installation process

-The goal is to do the installation of a Raspberry Pi step by step.
+The objective is to install a Raspberry Pi step by step.

-Please understand that these are only the steps I take for my own hardware.
-The idea is to serve as an example, as with your hardware there may be things that need to be done differently.
+Please note that these are the steps I follow for my own hardware, so they may be slightly different in your case.

 ## Requirements

 - Raspberry Pi.
-- SD Card (*4 GB or more*).
+- SD Card.
-- Internet access.
+- Internet access
-- Home network details:
-	- One static local IP address (later referred to as *[IP_LAN]*).
-	- Default gateway IP.
-Typically it is the IP address of the router (later referred to as *[IP_Gateway]*).
-	- Network mask bits.
-Typically is '/24' (later referred to as *[Mask_bits]*).
-- If you want to connect wireless, you will need also:
-	- USB wifi dongle (only if your Raspberry model do not include wireless connectivity).
-	- SSID and password (later referred to as *[WIFI_SSID]* and *[WIFI_Password]*).
-	- One additional static local IP address (later referred to as *[IP_WLAN]*).
-- A computer (Windows, MacOS or Linux) will be required for the SD card preparation and, optionally, to manage the Raspberry remotely.
+- A computer (Windows, MacOS or Linux) will be required for the SD card preparation.

 ## My hardware